hbaltz/TSI_Architecture/TuilesVect3D/3DTiles_summary.md

 # Summary of Cesium 3D tiles standard proposal

 ## Context
-**Cesium** is an open-source browser-based geospatial visualization engine for 3D globes and maps.
+**Cesium** is an open-source browser-based geospatial visualization engine for 3D globes and maps (javascript library).

 Cesium has previously contributed to a standard : **glTF** (GL Transmission format), described [here](https://github.com/KhronosGroup/glTF/tree/master/specification/1.0).
 Basically it is a format for the transmission and loading of 3D content.
 More specifically, it is a WebGL runtime asset format developed by Khronos.

 Built on top of glTF, **3D Tile**  is an open specification for streaming massive heterogeneous 3D geospatial datasets.
+The implementation is open-source.

 ## Aims (and qualities) of 3D Tiles